 What wildlife can I expect to see at Deception Pass State Park?

 Tons of wildlife inhabit the varied environments and seascapes within the park.
-In the ocean, people spot seals, orcas, and a variety of whales.
-Inland, expect to see many bird species and possibly deer, coyotes, and otters.
+Spot seals, orcas, otters, deer, birds, and a variety of whales.

 Are guided tours available at Deception Pass State Park?

 There are many options for guided tours in the park.
 The rangers plan and lead a robust program that includes everything from interpretive hikes to tide pool exploration.
-Private businesses also offer guided kayaking, fishing, whaling watching, and jet boating in the park.
+Private businesses also offer guided kayaking, whaling watching, and more.

 How did Deception Pass get its name?